-At All American Dental, Dr. Wietholder and Dr. Schilke use two different methods to straighten teeth for patients 16 and older.
+At our dentistry, Dr. Wietholder and Dr. Schilke use two different methods to straighten teeth for patients 16 and older.
 Each patient is unique, and one method may be more effective than the other, depending on the situation.
 Patients undergoing orthodontic treatment (braces) are typically seen once a month to check their progress and make adjustments.

 While the focus of these methods is to cosmetically align adult teeth, there are other benefits to having straighter teeth.
 In addition to helping you have a more confident smile, straight teeth are easier to clean with a toothbrush and floss.
 This helps to prevent cavities and bone loss.
 In more severe cases, the individual’s profile can also become more attractive.